-With the copper and gold mineral resources identified at Mirador Norte, the estimated resources available for processing by the planned Mirador Project concentrator increased by 28% to 11 billion pounds of copper.
+With the copper mineral resources identified at Mirador Norte and announced in November 2006, the estimated indicated and inferred resources available for processing from the planned Mirador Project concentrator increased to approximately 11 billion pounds of copper.

 Mirador Norte is located less than 1,000 metres from the planned Mirador Project milling facility.
 Confirmation of resources at Mirador Norte provides additional options for Mirador development that includes access to higher-grade enriched material from the shallow parts of Mirador Norte and the flexibility of being able to shift production from one pit to another.